-Corridor Capacity Enhancements for Additional Daily Round-Trips: This program includes the 8th and 9th Daily Round-Trips, which are detailed in the Short-Range Capital Improvement Program.
-It also includes additional round-trips to eventually achieve hourly service between Sacramento and Merced, which are discussed in the Longer-Term Capital Improvement Program.
-Capacity enhancements are also currently being evaluated between Stockton and Oakland.
+Corridor Capacity Enhancements for Additional Daily Round-Trips: This program includes the improvements needed for the 8th and 9th Daily Round-Trips, which are detailed in the Short-Range Capital Improvement Program.
+It also includes improvements for additional round-trips to enable eight daily intercity round-trips between Sacramento and Merced and additional intercity trips to the Bay Area, which are discussed in the Longer-Term Capital Improvement Program.